vladocar/Basic.css/README.md

 npm i @vladocar/basic.css
 ```

-#### Why use this project?
+#### Why should you use this project?

-Instead of using CSS Reset why not just Set the basic css formatting and styling.
-You can even make some grids with the HTML5 tags.
-Naturally if you want to build something more complex you should use CSS classes.
-This project works great in combination with other CSS frameworks.
+Instead of using CSS Reset you could just Set the basic css formatting and styling.
+You could even make some grids with the HTML5 tags.
+Naturally if you want to build something more complex you should use CSS classes and this project works great in combination with other CSS frameworks.